myllynen/rhel-ansible-roles/roles/ipv6_setup/README.md

 ipv6_setup_loopback_persist: false

 # Set to true to configure NetworkManager/IPv6 with this role
-# When using system-roles.network to configure NM set to false
+# When using system_roles.network to configure NM set to false
 ipv6_setup_configure_nm: true
 </pre>